 The Plain of the Six Glaciers

-Further on along this path is the way to the much more impressive Plain of the Six Glaciers, it’s a longer 11km (6.8miles) uphill 4 hour return but it’ll transport you in some of the most pristine wilderness Canada has to offer.
+Further on along this path is the way to the much more impressive Plain of the Six Glaciers, it’s a longer 11km (6.8 miles) uphill 4-hour return but it’ll transport you in some of the most pristine wilderness Canada has to offer.

 Visit Lake Agnes Teahouse

 If you’re feeling a bit more energetic than the Lakeshore but don’t think you can tackle the Plain of the Six Glaciers then the hike up to Lake Agnes is a good middle ground.
 It’s a 7km (4.4 miles) uphill return that should take around 3 hours.

 Get a glimpse of the Moraine Lake

-Visit Larch Tree Valley
+Hike the Larch Tree Valley

-Another one of my favourite hikes (especially during September) is the Larch Valley Trail.
+Another one of my favourite hikes in the Canadian Rockies (especially during September) is the Larch Valley Trail.
 It takes you 400m above the shimmering Moraine Lake through the forest amongst all the Larch trees before opening out amidst the valley of the Ten Peaks.

 Day 6-8: Icefields Parkway